minio/docs/source/reference/minio-mc/mc-retention-info.rst

       lock settings for all objects in the bucket or bucket prefix.

-   - If the ``ALIAS`` bucket has versioning enabled, :mc-cmd:`mc retention info` by default applies to only the latest object version.
+   - If the ``ALIAS`` bucket has versioning enabled, :mc:`mc retention info` by default applies to only the latest object version.
 Use :mc-cmd:`~mc retention info --version-id` or :mc-cmd:`~mc retention info --versions` to return the object lock settings for a specific version or for all versions of the object.